asears/IIoT/HOL/IOTHubPiHackathon/README.md

 ### HARDWARE

+Attendees may be provided with Azure IoT DevKit or can use their own hardware or simulator.
 You can order your hardware from a variety of online sites such as adafruit.com, amazon.com etc. Please order yours 3-4 weeks in advance of the HOL so it will arrive in time.

 #### Devices